Learn more about the CELTA and how it can help you reach your goals.

 - Gain international work experience for your resume

-- Make a difference in the live of others by helping them learn English
+- Make a difference in the lives of others by helping them learn English

 Teaching in a foreign country may be different from teaching in the U.S., so it is important to be flexible and adaptable.
 The types of jobs, hours, ages of students, English ability of students, and skills to be taught are diverse.
 In addition, the facilities, technology, and number of students per class can vary immensely.

 A K-12 school may afford you time off during school breaks but may also have other administrative duties including committee work or serving as a homeroom teacher.
 As a teacher at a university, you may be the assistant to a professor, or you may be in charge of your own class.
 In some countries, particularly in Europe and Asia, you may work at independent language institutes.
 While you may teach a variety of subjects in these language institutes, you will most likely focus on teaching conversation.

 While teaching may come with challenges, you will enjoy a flexible schedule, time off to travel, direct and immediate access to exciting cultural experiences, and the opportunity to build relationships that will last a lifetime.

 What Do I Need to Do to Be Able to Teach English?